twitter/communitynotes/README.md

 ## Welcome to Community Notes's public repository

-This repository is a place for us to transparently host our content, algorightms, and share updates about the program.
+This repository is a place for us to transparently host our content, algorithms, and share updates about the program.

 The folder `/sourcecode` holds the [open-source code](https://github.com/twitter/communitynotes/tree/main/sourcecode) powering Community Notes under the hood.